 The way dolphins sleep is very different from ours.
 Half of the dolphin’s brain sleeps, so they only have a conscious sleep.
 The other half of the dolphin’s brain is in charge of deciding when to breathe and observing the environment during sleep.

-Help protect precious marine life such as dolphins by supporting Project AWARE and make every dive a cleanup dive.
+- Help protect precious marine life, including dolphins, by supporting PADI AWARE and make every dive a cleanup dive.